Ali al-Akbar ibn Husayn: Shrine

 The fallen supporters of Husayn were buried by some men of the Banu Asad tribe from the al-Ghadiriyya village.
 In particular, Ali al-Akbar was buried next to his father.
 Today, the two tombs are located under the central dome of the shrine of Husayn in the city of Karbala, in present-day Iraq.
 The city developed around the shrine and has become a destination for pilgrimage and a center for religious learning.
 There are also passages devoted to Ali al-Akbar in the supplications recited by pilgrims.
 He left no descendents.

 Commemoration in Shia Islam

 Following the precedents of Shia imams in mourning Husayn, Shia Muslims commemorate the Karbala events throughout the months of Muharram and Safar, particularly during the first ten days of Muharram, culminating on Ashura with processions in major Shia cities.
 The main component of these ritual ceremonies (maj'alis, majlis) is the narration of the stories of Karbala, intended to raise sympathy and move the audience to tears.
 It is in this context that the memory of Ali al-Akbar is celebrated from the West Indies to Southeast Asia.
-In particular, in Iranian ritual passion-plays (ta'zies), Ali al-Akbar is often featured as an unfortunate brave youth who was martyred before he could marry.
+In particular, in Iranian ritual ta'ziyeh performances (similar to passion plays), Ali al-Akbar is often featured as an unfortunate brave youth who was martyred before he could marry.
 A parallel is thus drawn in Shia Islam between Abraham's sacrifice of his son Isma'il and Husayn's sacrifice of Ali al-Akbar.